cyberplanet1870/xcaa/font_guide.md

 - Use RGB (255, 255, 255) (white) for fonts so they can be recolored in-game
 - Recommended to use Inkscape or Illustrator for font outlines instead of paint.net outline tool

+Also be sure to check out our [font database](https://github.com/cyberplanet1870/xcaa/blob/main/font_database.md) to see if a font has already been created before making one.

 ---

 ### Numeric Fonts